 Craft Coffee Spot reviews all products independently.
 When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

-Espresso puck screens are the metal discs that cover the espresso puck.
-They’re becoming a popular espresso preparation aid.
-They’re also a bit controversial, as some aficionados say puck screens are essential, and others say it’s totally unnecessary.
+Espresso puck screens are becoming a popular espresso tool.
+The metal screens cover the puck to improve extraction, but they’re also controversial.
+Some aficionados say puck screens are essential, while others say it’s unnecessary.

-I’ll go into detail on what an espresso puck screen is, how it works, and why you may or may not need it.
-This should help you decide whether a puck screen is right for your setup.
+I’ll detail what an espresso puck screen and paper filter are, how they work, and why you may or may not need them.

 What is an Espresso Puck Screen?